-On your wedding day, show up, say your “I do,” and sign the marriage contract.
-Your officiant and witnesses will also have to sign your marriage certificate.
+On your wedding day, show up, say your "I do," and sign the marriage contract.
+Your officiant and witnesses will also have to sign your marriage certificate in the Philippines.

 Step 8: Get Your Marriage Certificate

-Now that you’ve been declared husband and wife, the only thing left to do is to obtain your marriage certificate.
+Now that you've been declared husband and wife, the only thing left to do is to get your marriage certificate.

-Within 15 days after you get married, your solemnizing officer submits the four copies of your marriage contract to the LCR office in the city or municipality where your wedding took place.
+Within 15 days after you get married, your solemnizing officer submits four copies of this certificate to the LCR office in the city or municipality where your wedding took place.

-You may get two kinds of copies of your marriage certificate: a certified true copy from the city or municipal hall and an authenticated copy from the PSA.
+You may get two kinds of copies of the marriage certificate: a certified true copy from the city or municipal hall and an authenticated copy from the PSA.

-How to Get Your Marriage Contract from the Local Civil Registry
+How to Apply for a Marriage Certificate from the Local Civil Registry:

 - Present your valid ID